Relativized universal algebra via partial Horn logic: Infinitary relative algebraic theories

-We define an $\bS_\rsrel$-relative finitary algebraic theory $(\Omega,E)$ as follows: In the above, we use the symbol (,) instead of $\wedge$ to avoid confusion.
+In the above, we use the symbol (,) instead of $\wedge$ to avoid confusion.
 An $(\Omega,E)$-algebra is a Boolean algebra-like algebra whose conjunction and disjunction are partial, which is called a \emph{partial Boolean algebra} in \cite{berg2012noncomm}.
 There, the reflexive symmetric relation $\odot$ is called \emph{commeasurability}. \end{example}